Focus and Scope

 - Do I have to pay to publish in this journal?

 All kinds of data are welcome.
-We are particularly interested in data that may have reuse potential or which is required to validate your research.
-Many research outputs meet these requirements.
-For example:
+We are particularly interested in data that may have reuse potential whether that be for secondary analysis, teaching, theory-building, or other such uses.
+Most types of research outputs meet these requirements, whether they be qualitative, quantitative, replication or meta-research.

-A data paper is a publication that is designed to make other researchers aware of data that is of potential use to them.
-As such it describes the methods used to create the dataset, its structure, its reuse potential, and a link to its location in a repository.
-It is important to note that a data paper does not replace a research article, but rather complements it.
-When mentioning the data behind a study, a research paper should reference the data paper for further details.
-The data paper similarly should contain references to any research papers associated with the dataset.
+A data paper is a publication that is designed to make others aware of data that is of potential use to them.
+Whilst expected to be predominantly focused on researcher re-use via secondary-analyses, datasets may be of particular value for other purposes and stakeholders.
+Data papers can describe deposited data from studies that have not been published elsewhere but also from studies that have previously been published in another journal.
+As such, the data paper describes the methods used to create the dataset, its structure, its reuse potential, and a link to its location in a repository.
+It is important to note that a data paper does not replace a research article, but complements it.
+It allows the data to be cited and for contributions made by the re-use of the data to be trackable.

 Please see our ‘how to submit a data paper’ page.